 “I need a job.
 More specifically, I just need the cash.
 You guys were the only place hiring within 5 miles of me, and I think the view of the lake is nice from the office.”

-You have already done research on the company and know a little about it’s values and cultures.
+You have already done research on the company and know a little about its values and culture.
 This is the time to show what you like about the company and how you would be a great fit.
-Here’s a better example
+Here’s a better example:

 Where Do Your See Yourself in 5 Years?

 This is a hard question for many, and we’ve been getting this question since high school.
-The interviewer wants to know where in the company do you see yourself in five years.
-“In five years, I would like to be a senior developer managing several projects as the leas developer,” would be a good example.
+The interviewer wants to know where you see yourself in five years in relation to the company.
+“In five years, I would like to be a senior developer managing several projects as the lead developer,” would be a good example.
 Just don’t say that you would want to be running the company in five years time.

 What Factors Did You Consider In Choosing To Work in This Field?